monktastic/hackmd/wip/podcast/evil-bullets.md

 - That's because our evil has us convinced that we are fundamentally good, unlike them.
 Therefore, we don't have to play by the same rules.
   - We can safely engage in behaviors that we wouldn't tolerate in others, because we are doing it to _fight_ evil, whereas they do it because they _are_ evil.
   - We can also let our guard down.
-We don't have to worry about sliding down the slippery slope and becoming evil, because that could only happen to bad people.
+We don't have to worry about sliding down the slippery slope of evil ourselves, because that only happens to bad people.

 - But that belief is itself the most reliable indicator that it has already infected the deepest aspect of our mind.

-- Its whole game is to prevent us from seeing the full extent of our complicity in the horrors of the world.
+- We are all carrying a mind virus that has learned not only how to prevent us from eradicating it, but how to convince us to spread it with glee.

-- If it can keep the whole world playing its game, it wins.
-And right now, it is kicking our asses.
+- If we do not see this trick, we will not survive.

 ---